 having the Directors of the Foundation be local residents or business people within Fort Langley

 helping our fellow Langley area residents and neighbours through charitable giving, large and small

-supporting truth and reconciliation with the Kwantlen First Nation as true economic partners within Fort Langley, which is within their traditional territory
+supporting truth and reconciliation with First Nations as true economic partners within Fort Langley

 Coulter Berry is a new LEED Gold mixed-use, retail, office and residential building at the corner of Glover Road and Mavis Avenue, completed in 2016.